andy-dev/p-00-near/README.md

 # `near-sdk-as` NFL Fantasy Between Friends

 This is a learning excersie to explore NEAR.
-The idea: Every year a group of frinds play a simple version of NFL Fantasy.
-The goal of this project is to create two contracts.
-One contract will hold the funds and the other contract will keep track of the scores.
+The idea: Every year a group of friends play a simple version of NFL Fantasy.
+The goal of this project is mange both the pool and the weekly scores of the game.
+To do this, we will have to create two contracts.
+One contract will hold the funds of the pool and the other contract will keep track of the scores.

 ### Rules and Process